 HMRC decided that this technique was being used as a mechanism to avoid CGT and so blocked the possibility of combining gift relief with the main residence exemption in these circumstances.

 How we can help

 The main residence exemption continues to be one of the most valuable CGT reliefs.
 However the operation of the relief is not always straightforward nor is its availability a foregone conclusion.
 Advance planning can help enormously in identifying potential issues and maximising the available relief.
-If you live in the London area we, at Tish Press & Company, can help with this.
+If you live in the Shenfield area we, at Tish Press & Company, can help with this.
 Please contact us if you have any questions about capital gains tax and the family home or would like specific advice relevant to your personal circumstances.